MikkeLarsen/MikkeLarsen/README.md

 - 👋 Hi, I’m @MikkeLarsen
-- 👀 I’m interested in the World of Crypto, flyfishing and new tech opportunities.
+- 👀 I’m interested in new tech opportunities and uses mostly of the summer to practice flyfishing.
 - 🌱 I’m currently learning about the endless options in the cloud community and how to use these resources most efficently
 - 💞️ I’m looking to collaborate on anything new and exciting
 - 📫 How to reach me lar.mikkel@gmail.com